 Get help now

 Car finance and loans.
-Advice if you can’t afford payments
+Advice if you cannot afford payments

-There are several different ways you can borrow money to buy a car:
+There are many ways you can borrow money to buy a car:

 Hire purchase (HP) or conditional sale